About Barbara and the IACC

 Barbara’s formal artistic education includes studies at the Accademia di Belle Arti in Florence, Italy, and the University of California, Berkeley, where she studied with Adja Yunkers and David Hockney.
 She studied fine arts at the University of Minnesota, receiving her Bachelor of Arts in studio art with a concentration in painting and printmaking.

-Known as an innovator in the field of color design, Barbara has a noteworthy design background.
+Known as an innovator in the field of color design in the built environment, Barbara has a noteworthy design background.
 In addition to her personal artwork, since 1986 she has helped to create supportive environments for a great number of clients in their homes and workplaces.
-She continues her ongoing practice as an architectural color consultant for interior and exterior color choices.
+She continues her ongoing practice as an architectural color consultant for interior and exterior color choices in residential and commercial locations of all sizes.
 Projects include online color consulting for “long distance” as well as “on-site” consultations, both local and traveling to further locations.

 Artistic Finishes and Full-Spectrum Paints